cairo-book/cairo-book/src/ch202-01-non-deterministic-read-only-memory.md

 2. **Read-only**
 - This means that when a Cairo program runs, the value in memory does not change.

 These two properties effectively make the memory model a write-once memory model.
 Once a value is assigned to a memory address, it cannot be overwritten.
 Subsequent operations are limited to reading or verifying the value at that address.
-Morever, the memory address space is contiguous, meaning if the program accesses memory address x and y, it cannot skip an address in between.
+Moreover, the memory address space is contiguous, meaning if the program accesses memory address x and y, it cannot skip an address in between.

 This approach differs significantly from other virtual machines, like the Ethereum Virtual Machine (EVM), which uses a read-write memory model.
 In contrast, Cairo's memory model prioritizes efficiency in proof generation.
 As a result, it requires only 5 trace cells per memory access.